Cherukara

-Cherukara is a town in Malappuram in the Indian state of Kerala.
+Cherukara is a village in Malappuram in the Indian state of Kerala.
 The nearest city is Perinthalmanna which is about 6 km away.

 Transport

 The village can be accessed by local buses and taxis.
 The Shoranur - Nilambur Railway line serves this area.

 Education

 AMU Malappuram Campus

-AMU Malappuram Campus is center of Aligarh Muslim University higher education learning located in Cherukara village at the hills of Chelamala.
-It has Five years Law course after 12th class, MBA and B.ed after graduation.
-The students can apply in the month of march for the test of these courses at AMU Controller of Exam.
+AMU Malappuram Campus is one of the three branches of Aligarh Muslim University.
+It is a higher education center located in Cherukara village at the hills of Chelamala.
+It offers a five-year law course after 12th class, MBA and B.Ed after graduation.
+The students can apply in the month of March for the admission tests for these courses with the AMU Controller of Exam.

 MIC English Medium Secondary School

 MIC English Medium secondary School run by Manfa-ul-uloom Islamic complex trust is a secondary school situated in Cherukara.
 It is affiliated to CBSE New Delhi.
 It was founded by late Punnasseri Bappu Haji.
-The school offersGeneral Education, and Islamic moral studies.
+The school offers General Education, and Islamic moral studies.

 The School Authority runs an orphanage.